-Q1) Have there been any changes to the issue or opportunity in the Statement of Need, the operating environment or geographical area in which the ACP is being developed?
-1A) Changes to the issue or opportunity in the Statement of Need No Confirmation statement There are no material changes to the issues and opportunities that the ACP is intended to address that would require GAL to revisit the Statement of Need (SoN).
-The (SoN) describes that the ACP is taking place to enable the UK to modernise its airspace by 2025 in accordance with the Future Airspace Strategy Implementation North (FASI North) programme.
+to the issue or opportunity in the Statement of Need, the blical area in which the ACP is being developed?
+1A) Changes to the issue or opportunity in the Statement No Confirmation statement of Need There are no material changes to the issues and opportunities that the ACP is intended to address that would require SIAL to revisit the Statement of Need (SoN).
+The (SoN) describes that the ACP is taking place to enable the UK to modernise its airspace by 2025 in accordance with the Future Airspace Strategy Implementation South (FASI South) programme.
 This includes the introduction of PBN routes by 2024 in order to meet regulatory requirements and to remove the reliance on outdated ground-based navigation aids by introducing procedures that are designed to advanced Global Navigation Satellite Systems (GNSS) standards.
-GAL expects the ACP to result in operational and environmental benefits in the form of reduced fuel burn and CO2 emissions and to offer opportunities to better manage the effects of aircraft noise.
+SIAL expects the ACP to result in operational and environmental benefits in the form of reduced fuel burn and CO2 emissions and to offer opportunities to better manage the effects of aircraft noise.
 The ACP will support a sustainable recovery in traffic levels following the pandemic and at the same time enable a review of the airport's Controlled Airspace (CAS) boundaries.
+Additional issues to be addressed by this change include: lack of Standard Instrument Departures lack of a PBN approach These two issues were generated by the European Commission Implementing Regulation.
+Even though this is no longer applicable SIAL intends to implement changes in order to maintain compliance with future PBN regulatory frameworks.
 The airport understands that whilst the Airspace Modernisation Strategy (AMS) is expected to undergo a review to create a new regulatory framework in line with UK law, not EU law, the FASI programme is expected to deliver as close as possible to the original timescales.
 This is because the fundamental objective of airspace modernisation, namely to enable sustainable growth whilst meeting UK Net Zero ambitions for the aviation sector is a key UK policy objective.
-In addition, NERL's DVOR withdrawal programme requires the airport to remove their reliance on the GOW and PTH VORs.
-Achieving this is dependent on the implementation of PBN Instrument Approach and Departure Procedures.
-The SoN also references increases in traffic demand and capacity.
-Whilst the current pandemic has seen traffic levels decrease, the latest industry forecasts expect flights to and from Glasgow Airport to recover to pre-covid levels and increase further over the next 5 to 10 years.
-1B) Changes to the operating No Confirmation statement environment or geographical The operating environment and geographical area in which area the ACP is being developed has not changed.
-GAL considers that the airspace Design Principles developed through extensive stakeholder engagement during Stage 1b of the ACP remain a comprehensive and balanced framework to guide the upcoming airspace options
+These issues remain to be addressed if the airspace is to be fit for the future.
+The SoN also references increases in traffic growth and whilst the current pandemic has seen traffic levels decrease, the expectation is for them to return to pre-covid levels and beyond.
+1B) Changes to the operating No Confirmation statement environment or geographical The operating environment or geographical area in which the ACP is being developed has not changed.
+SIAL considers that the airspace Design Principles developed through extensive stakeholder engagement during Stage 1b of the ACP remain a comprehensive and balanced framework to guide the upcoming airspace options development and assessment activities.
+Q2) Have there been any changes to law, government policy or CAA requirements that would affect the development of an ACP or parts of an ACP?